CosmosDB/labs/technical_deep_dive/06-troubleshooting_failed_requests.md

     };
     ```

-    > Setting MaxBufferedItemCount to the expected number of results returned (or a higher number) allows the query to receive maximum benefit from pre-fetching.
+    > Parallel query is designed to pre-fetch results while the current batch of results is being processed by the client.
+The pre-fetching helps in overall latency improvement of a query. **MaxBufferedItemCount** is the parameter to limit the number of pre-fetched results.
+Setting MaxBufferedItemCount to the expected number of results returned (or a higher number) allows the query to receive maximum benefit from pre-fetching.

 1. Save all of your open editor tabs.